brygotti/lesfraisestagada/analysis.md

 - the size and color of a node is proportional to the number of articles associtated to that node
 - edges represent connnections between countries in the Wikipedia graph

-With the slider on the top right part of the map we can select edges that occur more than a certain amount of times.
+With the slider on the top left part of the map we can select edges that occur more than a certain amount of times.
 We can see that edges that appear most (above 130 times) are those connecting countries that are associated to the most articles (e.g. USA, UK, France, Germany, Italy, India, Australia, China and Russia).

 We also see that those same countries are central hubs of the network.
 They are part of most edges and are also connected to most other countries.
 This makes sense since the more articles there are, the more out-links there are and ultimately the higher the chance to be referenced by other articles.